szarroug3/dota-data/docs/app-data-refactor-migration.md

    - Ensure there are no lingering `any`s introduced during refactor.

 Tests: snapshot & behaviour tests for each page verifying props passed to stateless components.

+_Next steps_: Extract Dashboard and Match History containers, then remove any residual hook logic that mutates state inside stateless components.

 ---